Matalus/steamdeck-tips/scripts.md

 1. The Script will run and search your local hard drives for `appmanifest*.acf` files
 2. These files will be scanned and used to build an inventory of your installed games
-3. Additonally the Script will scan mapped drives and removeable media to determine what games are installed on them.
+3. Additionally the Script will scan mapped drives and removable media to determine what games are installed on them.
 > - `appmanifest_*.acf` are the files **Steam** uses to determine what Games are installed.
 > - Each Steam Library on your PC will contain potentially multiple of these files in the `steamapps` directory
 > - The default location of these is `c:\program files (x86)\Steam\steamapps`